15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/malelivingspace/comments/iyxq5h/my_living_room_setup/

-A sage green sectional anchors the room with its low profile and simple silhouette. r/sohmeho adds a wooden media console with the characteristic angled legs and horizontal slat details that define mid-century design.
-A woven basket serves as a coffee table, adding texture and storage while maintaining the organic materials focus.
+A sage green sectional anchors the room with its low profile and simple silhouette.
+A wooden media console features the characteristic angled legs and horizontal slat details that define mid-century design.

-Plants in terra cotta pots continue the natural materials theme.
-What makes this room work is the consistency of style throughout.
-When you commit to a specific aesthetic and follow through with furniture, lighting, textiles, and accessories, even a small space reads as intentional and well-designed.
+When you commit to a specific aesthetic and actually follow through with furniture, lighting, textiles, and accessories, even a small space reads as intentional and well-designed instead of random.

 Compact Apartment with Vertical Plant Display